 • The Garrison reserves the right to exclude your participation in the living history portion of the parade if you are not properly attired.
 In this case, you would be more than welcome to walk with the public.

-Daily Agenda: Set-up will be Friday, starting at 8:00 am.
+Daily Agenda: Set-up will start on Thursday after 5pm and Friday, starting at 8:00 am.
 The Colonial Quarter gate located on A1A may be open for vehicle unloading, however; only 1 vehicle may enter at a time.
 This is subject to change due to availability.
 Staging will occur in the trolley-unloading lane.
 Registration Desk in the Colonial will have up to date information for the Colonial Quarter camping.
-The Enemy at the Gates will occur Friday, December 2nd at 6:00 pm and end at 9:00 pm.
-Programs for the public begin at 10:00 am on Saturday, and end at 5 pm.
+Programs in the Colonial Quarter, for the public, begin at 10:00 am on Saturday, and end at 5 pm.
 The torchlight parade occurs Saturday evening at 7:00 pm.
 Anyone arriving to set-up camp/area on Saturday is asked to please arrive early enough to have your camp/area set-up by 9:30 am.

 Jollification: A jollification will occur after the parade in the 18th century area of the Colonial Quarter.
-Drinks and appetizers will be provided.
-There is a $20.00 per person fee for Jollification participation paid at Registration on Saturday (You must be 21 years or older to participate in beverages).
+Drinks and Dine will be provided.
+There is a $17.50 per person fee for Jollification participation.
+Please buy tickets on EventBrite.com (You must be 21 years or older to participate in beverages).
 This will help us to determine the amount for food and drink.
-Jollification payment must be made with Saturday morning registration.
-Menu will be posted on site as soon as it is confirmed.

 Reminders: Remember to remove the “little” items.
 Nail polish, make-up, watches, rings, gold chains and modern eyeglasses should be removed to make your appearance more authentic to the period being portrayed.
 You may take pictures!
 However, please remember to carry your camera in your period correct tote bag when not in use.